 Heat & Ice

-If you have frequent bouts of back pain, you have hopefully consulted with a physician.
-He or she may have prescribed you any number of medications to help.
-These could include muscle relaxers, narcotics, or injections.
+If you have frequent bouts of back pain, consulting with a physician may be your next step.
+These medical professionals can prescribe you a variety of pain medications should over the counter options fail or you experience pain worsening over time.
+Possible medications include muscle relaxers, narcotics, or injections.
 These types of medications should only be taken under the careful guidance of an experienced physician.

-These are all tips to help you deal with back pain the moment it happens but it is important to be proactive about pain as well.
+While these tips can help manage your pain, it’s important to be proactive about pain as well.
 Whether you suffer from chronic pain or the occasional flare-up, working with an experienced medical team can help prevent future discomfort.
 Whether it is small changes to your lifestyle, carefully managed medication or physical therapy, there are many ways we can help you eliminate back pain.
 If you suffer from spinal issues, contact our office today.
-Together, we will achieve your best quality of life.
+Together, we will achieve your best, pain free, life.